QUOTE HOTLINE: 403.668.7159

 SOFFIT AIR CHUTES

-Air Chutes can be effective if installed under the right circumstances.
+Air Chutes can be very effective if installed under the right circumstances.
 If you have under eave intake venting, and no insulation stops (the cardboard variety), then you should install Styrofoam air chutes.
-Another situation would be if you had a very low slope roof, and the insulation stops were not sufficiently long to keep your new insulation levels from plugging your intake vents.
-This is very rare, but it does occur.
+Another situation that would required them, is if you had a very low slope roof, and the insulation stops were not sufficiently long to keep your new insulation levels from plugging your intake vents.
+This is very rare, but it does occur, and air chutes can be used to extend your existing insulation stops.
 Air chutes are installed on the inside of the attic, over the roof truss framing members.
-They sit right down against the top plate of your exterior wall.
 They form a protected air flow zone between your roof sheathing, and the chute itself.
 This protected zone allows fresh intake air to flow in through your intake vent, and rise up to the roof line, and out your vents or turbine.

 PASSIVE ROOF VENTS